ryanlacey20/resume_website/README.md

 ### Overview:
 Connects to an endpoint from the [personal_project_backends](https://github.com/ryanlacey20/personal_project_backends) repository.
   This endpoint is hosted at https://resume-website-backend-193de0e3770e.herokuapp.com/api/verify-recaptcha.
-  The endpoint processes a recaptcha request made from this front-end, passes it to Google Cloud Tools to verify the request is human, protecting sensitive contact information.
+  The endpoint processes a recaptcha request made using Axios from this front-end, passes it to Google Cloud Tools to verify the request is human, protecting sensitive contact information.

 ## Project setup
 ```